napframework/nap/docs/doxygen/markdown/07_project_management.md

 Anything using our library with the updated install name (in this case mpg123) would then need to be rebuilt to pull in the changed path.

 One risk with RPATH management and third party libraries is in the case where you're integrating a library that you also have installed on your system via eg. Homebrew or MacPorts.
 In this case it's possible to unknowningly be building and running against the system-level third party library.
 There are a number of ways to detect this, one of which is while running your project using `lsof` in a terminal and grepping the output to ensure that the correct instance of your library is being used.
 If this issue goes unresolved you're likely to run into problems when the project or module is used on a another system.

-## Project Modules {#project_modules}

-You may have noticed that a number of the demos included with NAP v$(NAP_VERSION_MAJOR) use modules located within the project.
-This method of working with modules is a recent internal development and as such isn't a supported approach in the beta.
-We recommend instead creating all modules within the user modules directory.

-Watch this space for further developments regarding project modules in a future release.